seeingterra/yt-dlp/README.md

 <!-- Added monitor GUI and features -->
 <div align="center">

-## Additional features and GUI (by Tommy A. Hansen)
+## Additional features and GUI

-This repository includes additional features and a web-based GUI monitor implemented in `devscripts/web_monitor.py` contributed by Tommy A. Hansen.
+This repository includes additional features and a web-based GUI monitor implemented in `devscripts/web_monitor.py`

 Key additions: